substrate-asia/hackathon-2023-summer/projects/25-ColossusVault/README.md

 ## Technology Architecture

-explain the technology architecture of your project, such as how the front end, back end, and blockchain are connected, and the role and function of each part.

 ![DappArchitecture.jpeg | 800](https://raw.githubusercontent.com/lenny-mo/PictureUploadFolder/main/DappArchitecture.jpeg)

+Explanation of the technology architecture of our project

+### Application Layer
+1. Post management: This function is used to manage content published by creators, such as articles, photos, and videos.
+With post management, creators can create, edit, and delete their own posts, while subscribers can view and comment on these posts, etc.
+2. Subscription Management: This feature is used to manage the relationship between creators and subscribers.
+Subscription management allows creators to view their subscriber list and manage subscriber access to their data.
+Subscribers can subscribe to the creator's content through this function, and obtain corresponding permissions and services within the validity period of the subscription.
+3. Share: This feature allows users to share the creator's content with others.
+Through the sharing function, users can send interested posts, subscription links or Dapp links to others, thereby expanding the scope of content dissemination.

+### Computation Layer
+1. subsocial api and smart contract: It is used to store and process data of decentralized private domain social products.
+It provides basic functions such as account management, post management, and subscription management; and we also plan to deploy subscription contracts on this blockchain.
+2. Proxy Re--encryption: Used to implement subscriber access restrictions on creator data.
+With proxy re-encryption, creators can share encrypted data with subscribers, with access automatically revoked after the subscription expires.

+### Storage Layer
+1. Store encrypted files in decentralized storage devices through subsocial's IPFSapi.

 ## Things to be done during the hackathon
 **Blockchain**

-- [ ] Implement on-chain storage and retrieval of user data.
-- [ ] Design and implement smart contracts for user data encryption.
-- [ ] Design and implement smart contracts for user data decryption.
-- [ ] Design and implement smart contracts for user data permissions management.
+- [x] Implement a smart contract used for implimentation of subscription.
-- [ ] Design and implement smart contracts for user data transactions.
+- [ ] Deploy the smart comtract on subsocial.

 **Frontend**

-- [ ] Design and implement user registration and login interfaces.
+- [x] Design and implement user registration and login page.
-- [ ] Design and implement interfaces for user data upload and download.
-- [ ] Design and implement interfaces for user data encryption and decryption.
-- [ ] Design and implement interfaces for user data permissions management.
+- [x] Design and implement user profile page.
-- [ ] Design and implement interfaces for user data transactions.
+- [x] Design and implement post creation page.
+- [x] Design and implement subscription page used to show posts created by creators he or she subscribe.

 **Backend**

 - [ ] Design and implement services for user data storage and retrieval.
-- [ ] Design and implement services for user data encryption and decryption.
+- [x] Design and implement services for user data encryption and decryption.
 - [ ] Design and implement services for user data permissions management.
-- [ ] Design and implement services for user data transactions.
 - [ ] Design and implement services for user data auditing and monitoring.